docsforadobe/after-effects-scripting-guide/docs/text/fontobject.md

 #### Description

-Returns true when this font instance represents a font reference which was missing on project open.
+returns `true` when this font instance represents a font reference which was missing on project open.

 #### Type